New York, New York

 You’re in the heart of Manhattan.
 Pick a direction and make a day out of it.
 Walk north and you’ll find all the notable tourist attractions: Herald Square, Madison Square Garden, the Empire State Building, and soon enough, Times Square.
 Koreatown, also nearby, is a great place to stop when feeling peckish (Osamil is a fantastic little gastropub; Hangawi takes vegetarian food to new heights) or in the mood to shop for K-beauty products (specifically face masks at The Face Shop).
 Walk west of the hotel and you’re in Chelsea, prime High Line-walking and gallery-hopping territory.
 Head south, either by foot or train, and the downtown world is your oyster.

 Or just stay in NoMad.
-The neighborhood is a hotbed of great bars (Patent Pending is a speakeasy behind a coffeeshop; The NoMad Bar is the kind of handsome wooden bar you could both impress a date or broker a deal at), elegant eateries (The NoMad Restaurant and its fast-casual cousin Made Nice are both run by Eleven Madison Park alums; Upland is consistently fantastic and booked up in advance), and stylish boutiques (fashion and music label Maison Kitsuné exudes French cool; Project No. 8 in the Ace Hotel sells the best souvenirs).
+The neighborhood is a hotbed of great bars (Patent Pending is a speakeasy behind a coffeeshop), elegant eateries (Eleven Madison Park is the one of the world's best; Upland is consistently fantastic and booked in advance), and stylish boutiques (concept shop Maison 10, which has a partnership with Made Hotel, practices "ethical consumerism," highlighting ten brands in ten categories for ten weeks).
 The park the neighborhood is named after, Madison Square Park, is a charming place for a picnic (weather and crowd permitting) — stock up on Italian staples at Eataly before heading over.